bugplant/plotn/README.md

 plotn
 ====

-Drawing a figure similar to ggplot style using a default command
+Drawing better figures using a default command